codurance/site/_posts/2018-01-11-applicatives-validation.md

         <*> makeBody body
 ```

-It is worth noting that this implementation of `makeEmail` apart from being far nicer than the original one, is much easier to extend if we were to add more arguments or fields to the `Email` constructor.
+It is worth noting that this implementation of `makeEmail`, apart from being far nicer than the original one, is much easier to extend if we were to add more arguments or fields to the `Email` constructor.

 > Map a function using `<$>` to partially apply it and to embed it inside a structure, then apply it to the rest of it arguments using `<*>`